Pedagogical Approaches

 Natural Learning (Unschooling)

 Learning to read, write, count, and to show interest in science, geography, and history without teaching our children?
-This is exactly what happens in families who support natural learning, also called unschooling!
+This is exactly what happens in families who support natural learning, also know as unschooling!

-Natural learning is a positive approach that is based on the child’s confidence, their internal ambitions, their natural curiosity, their desire to learn, and their rhythm rather than external factors such as rewards, threats, evaluations, and the imposition of teaching predetermined notions at specific times.
+Natural learning is a positive approach that is based on the child’s confidence, their internal ambitions, their natural curiosity, their desire to learn, and their rhythm rather than external factors, including rewards, threats, evaluations, and forcing the child to learn predetermined concepts at specific times.

-The child, in a natural learning context, learns by having fun, regardless of place, age, or time.
-This has now been proven by neurobiology : our brain develops when we use it with enthusiasm.
-The basis for such an approach must begin with an emphasis on the relation between the parent and the child, based on mutual respect.
-The parent must have a desire to know his child and to help them progress without judging what is important for them.
+With unschooling, the child learns by following their joy, regardless of their age, their location or whether or not it is the “right moment.”
+This concept is supported by neuroscience : our brain develops best when we use it with enthusiasm.
+The basis for such an approach must begin with an emphasis on the relation between the parent and the child, one based on mutual respect.
+The parent must have a desire to know their child and to help them progress without judging what is important for them.

 For the family, this consists of living and learning together, following up on questions and interests as they come up, and in utilizing conventional school resources upon request, if necessary.
 This allows the children to pursue their interests and to learn in the best way for them, either as superficially or as in depth as they wish, for as long as they choose.

-For the family supporting natural learning, there is no time or day for learning.
-The 8 to 3 does not exist, no more than the Monday to Friday schedules or March break.
-There is no set structure established ahead of time, there is only daily life.
-There are curious and enthusiastic children, accompanied by equally curious and enthusiastic parents.
-Jean-Pierre Lepri, doctorate in education and sociology, sums up the idea in these words: “To learn is to live… and vice versa”
+For the family supporting natural learning, there is no fixed time or day for learning.
+The 8-to-3 model does not exist, no more than the Monday-to-Friday schedule or March break.
+There doesn’t need to be a structure that is fixed ahead of time, the family is present in their day-to-day life.
+Curious and enthusiastic children are accompanied by equally curious and enthusiastic parents.
+Jean-Pierre Lepri, doctorate in education and sociology, sums up the idea in these words: “To learn is to live… and vice versa.”

 For the parent, natural learning is to let the child live their own experiences, but to also accompany them, guide them, attend to their needs in order to favor the vitality of these unique qualities.